andy-thedev/Personal-Portfolio-Website-1/README.md

 This repository is linked via Netlify.
 I strongly suggest this tool for those who are looking to deploy a static website.

-(The static website contained within this repository is deployed via Netlify, which is updated real-time by GIT BASH version control)
+(The static website contained within this repository is deployed via Netlify, which is updated real-time by GIT BASH version control from my local drive)

 The intention of this project is to learn, and solidify front-end development, while preparing portfolio content/a portfolio presentation medium.